 Both sites of the tunnels charge the same price:

-• Free of charge for 1st child who has 1.4-meter height, two children will be charged for one ticket.
+- Free for the 1st child who is 1.4 meters tall; two children will be charged for one ticket.

 Note: the entrance fee includes a guide.